The Circuit Maker

 3. Place one end of the 330Ω resistor in the positive power rail.
 Place the other end in any row in the main area (e.g., row 10).

-5. Place the LED's shorter leg (cathode, negative) in a different row (e.g., row 12).
+5. Place the LED's shorter leg (cathode) in a different row (e.g., row 12).

 7. Connect the battery.
 The LED should light up.

-Method 2: Direct wiring (no breadboard)
+Method 2: Direct Wiring (No Breadboard)

 1. Twist one leg of the resistor around the LED's longer leg (anode).